pantor/inja/README.md

 render("Hello{# Todo #}!", data); // "Hello!"
 ```

+### Exceptions

+Inja uses exceptions to handle ill-formed template input.
+However, exceptions can be switched off with either using the compiler flag `-fno-exceptions` or by defining the symbol `INJA_NOEXCEPTION`.
+In this case, exceptions are replaced by `abort()` calls.

 ## Supported compilers

 Inja uses `string_view` from C++17, but includes the [polyfill](https://github.com/martinmoene/string-view-lite) from martinmoene.
 This way, the minimum version is C++11.
 Currently, the following compilers are tested: